University Policies and Procedures

 2. Students who are approved and choose to participate in the ceremony prior to completing all degree requirements are responsible for following through with paperwork and responding to emails in a timely manner.

-*Exception: education majors who complete all degree requirements except for student teaching by the end of the spring semester, and who will be student teaching during the subsequent Fall semester, are eligible to participate in the May Ceremony prior to degree completion.
+*Exception: education majors who complete all degree requirements except for internship in teaching by the end of the spring semester, and who will be student teaching during the subsequent Fall semester, are eligible to participate in the May Ceremony prior to degree completion.
+Adventure education majors who complete all degree requirements except for their internship capstone (AP4880) by the end of their senior spring semester, and who will be interning for 10 to 12 credits during the subsequent summer or fall semester, are eligible to participate in the May Ceremony.

 Student names will be printed in the Commencement program the same year they participate, provided the Degree Conferral Application was submitted with sufficient time for inclusion in the program.